Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 accent to be the buffer.

-to stay in work for correct to happen.
+has to stay and work for the other.

 I can think of a couple transactions